valvulpe/DAT_SF_18/README.md

 ### Slack

 You've all been invited to use Slack for chat during class and the day.
 Please consider this the primary way to contact other students.
-Justin will be in Slack during class to handle questions.
+Dylan will be in Slack during class to handle questions.
 All instructors will be available on Slack during office hours (listed above).

 ### Resources